 My final example is a less well-known film, Daybreakers.
 It is an interesting mix of SF and vampire tropes, where a plague caused by an infected bat has transformed most of the world's population into vampires.
 The remaining humans are captured and harvested for blood but, as the human population shrinks, there is a shortage of blood for food.
-Vampires deprived of blood and who drink their own blood instead become psychotic and increasingly batlike "subsiders" - a whole underworld culture is suggested with blood as the currency.
-The protagonist is a vampire scientist attempting to create synthetic blood.
-He discovers that an accidental cure has been found for vampirism - using the right amount of sun and water.
-Drinking the blood of a "cured" vampire will cure the drinker too, but the protagonist must fight against the corporate powers that do not want to change the status quo and lose their profits.
+Vampires deprived of blood and who drink their own blood instead become psychotic and increasingly bat-The Star Trek canon also examines viruses in different like "subsiders" - a whole underworld culture is suggested with blood as the currency.
+The protagonist